Forms relevant to PCard transactions can be found on Financial Services Forms.

 - Office supplies for business or mission of the college or department

 - Scientific journal subscription for department library

-- Airline ticket for a UA employee to attend a conference and the benefit to the College/Department.
+- Airline ticket for a University employee to attend a conference and the benefit to the College/Department.
 Include the Travel Authorization #.

 - In addition to the business purpose, the following common PCard purchases require the documentation listed in the table below: